ceselder/debate-bro/README.md

 * Add some pretty framer-motion animations
 * Add a favicon
 * Add a graphic for when someone doesnt have a camera
+* UseLocalStorage hook is not updating when topics change since it just reads local storage data